rjseymour66/RSO-docs/docs/customers.md

 ## The Customer object

-Store a representation of your customer data in a customer object.
+Store a representation of your personal account information in a customer object.
 Contains your name, email, shipping address, and billing information.
 Customers and merchants can retrieve customer information.

+**Customers endpoints**

+- GET `/customers/{customerId}/`
+- PUT `/customers/{customerId}/`

 ### Customer object example